pfnet/pytorch-pfn-extras/docs/source/user_guide/runtimes.rst

 The module will be tagged by adding a attribute named ``_ppe_runtime`` that holds the needed runtime.
-It is the responsibility of the user written runtime to perform the actual movement to the device and apply all the transformations needed to a module so it can be correctly executed.
+It is the responsibility of the user custom runtime to perform the actual movement to the device and apply all the transformations needed to a module so it can be correctly executed.

 Usually, runtime writers will need to replace the given module forward function